danfuzz/samizdat/doc/language-guide/02-data.md

 A `Box` is a holder for some other value.
 (In other systems, boxes are sometimes called "cells" or "handles.")

-In addition to the box constructor functions, the three functions that deal with boxes are `fetch` to get the contents of a box (or void if the box value has yet to be set), `store` to set the contents of a box, and `canStore` to indicate whether it is okay to call `store` (which is not the same as `fetch` returning void).
+In addition to the box constructor functions, the two functions that deal with boxes are `fetch` to get the contents of a box (or void if the box value has yet to be set) and `store` to set the contents of a box.

 There are four predefined box variants: